About Me, The Director’s Cut

 And the movie industry is getting closer and closer to convincing me of the possibility (calm down, I didn’t say likelihood) of a zombie apocalypse.
 Some of the newest movies have really gotten more into the scenarios that could be true.
 Well…they’re based on things that border on the possibility of truth.
 In those cases, the zombies aren’t always “the un-dead”; now, it’s sometimes a kind of disease.
 In Zombieland, it was a mutation of mad cow disease.
 28 Days Later was based on this crazy monkey disease that turned you into a homicidal brain-fried maniac.
 At least when the body died in that movie, that was it.
 I can deal with that; if you know there’s a chance these things will eventually die off from thirst (and starvation if you’re lucky), you can someday be safe again.

 And yes, I did see both of those movies, which were pretty good.
 I really liked Zombieland a lot, and every now and then I have the urge to see it again.
 Even to buy it so I can see it whenever I want.
-Can you understand the words that are coming out of my mouth?
+Oh my gosh, you guys, do you understand the words that are coming out of my mouth?
 Do you get it?
 It’s a curse, people.
 Oh, the humanity.
 Oh, the un-dead humanity.
-But I won’t allow myself to buy it, because…well, to be honest, I almost feel that just having it in the house would be enough to give me nightmares.
+But I won’t allow myself to buy it, because…well, to be honest, I almost feel that just having it in the house would be like inviting a vampire in.
+Once you ask it in, it can get you!

 They didn’t, but apparently they left some other dude, who was maybe not so nice, tied up on the roof or something.
 I don’t know what happened after that, because my zombie dealer – I mean my source – I mean the guy who told me what happened each week – anyway, he moved.
 I actually considered buying the first season on dvd.
 Can you believe that?
 I had to talk myself out of it, because, well, that would be CRAZY!***

 And that’s the thing.
 What’s so compelling about the ones that really get it right is the human story.
 It’s the survival aspect, and it’s characters that you really want to see make it in the apocalyptic aftermath.
 What would people do, how would they act?
-How would they survive not only what is trying to kill them, but each other?
+How would they survive not only the monster that’s trying to kill them, but each other?
 It’s almost like real life.

-Actually, it’s Survivor…but with zombies trying to kill you.
+Actually, it’s Survivor…but with zombies trying to eat you.
 Outwit, Outplay, Outlast – and don’t get eaten.

 So that’s me.
 You start with “I’m a regular person” and somehow end up on Survivor, Zombie Island.
 Welcome to my blog!